jakob-r/mbo_asd/response_to_the_reviewers.md

 n_treat is the number of total treatments.
 If the patients are different in in both stages (i.e. each patient is only treated once), both numbers are the same.
-However, we corrected the wording to avoid confusions.
+However, we corrected the wording to avoid confusions. #FIXME

 > b) On p.
 3 k is introduced as the running index for treatments (k = 1, …, K) but later on p.
 9 k is the resolution of the search grid.